isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 Yeah, morally inferior.
 Some of them would imply that as well.

 Jimmy  <br>
-Currently, which Southeast Asian countries are the top producers of belacan?
+Currently, which Southeast Asian countries are the top producers of <i>belacan</i>?
 In Singapore, where do we get most of our <i>belacan</i> from, for example?

 Toffa  <br>
 I think most of our <i>belacan</i>...
 If you go to the wet markets, or even the supermarkets, a lot of it come from Penang and Melaka.
 Those are considered the good ones.